Jessie Housley Holliman

-Jessie Housley Holliman (May 27, 1905 – August 10, 1984) was an African-American educator, muralist, printmaker, and commercial artist active in St. Louis, Missouri from 1929 until 1949.
+Jessie Housley Holliman (née Jessie May Housley; May 27, 1905 – August 10, 1984) was an African-American educator, muralist, printmaker, and commercial artist active in St. Louis, Missouri from 1929 until 1949.

 Biography

 Though very little is known about her early life, Jessie May Housley was born on March 27, 1905, in St. Louis, Missouri.

 Education

 Jessie remained a voracious learner and education advocate throughout her life, doing whatever was necessary to receive the schooling she desperately sought.
-Jessie graduated from the first high school in Missouri built to serve African-American students, Sumner High School, in 1925.
+Jessie graduated from Sumner High School, the first high school in Missouri built to serve African-American students, in 1925.
 Soon after high school she moved to Illinois and enrolled in the School of the Art Institute of Chicago, which she attended for the next three years.
 After receiving a healthy arts education, Jessie enrolled at Harris–Stowe State University (then Stowe Teachers College), a historically black public university in St. Louis.
 She remained at the school long enough to receive the training and qualifications necessary to teach art in K–12 schools in Missouri, a job she began soon after leaving the school.
-At around the same time, she was a regular atendee at free classes offered by local artist Joe Jones.
+At around the same time, she was a regular attendee at free classes offered by local artist Joe Jones.

 Jessie Housley Holliman was recorded as one several black students, and likely the only black woman, enrolled in classes at the Art Students League of New York in 1931.
 Other black artists that attended the school at around the same time included William Artis, Richmond Barthe, Beauford Delaney, Joseph Delaney, and Frank J. Dillon.
 While in New York City, Holliman also attended many art classes at Columbia University.

 While working as a schoolteacher in St. Louis, Jessie decided to take her arts education even further by enrolling at the St. Louis School of Fine Arts at Washington University.
 Despite possessing more qualifications than necessary, she was promptly turned away and barred from enrollment as the school would not officially accept African-American graduate students until 1948.
 Rather than accept defeat, Holliman decided to do whatever was necessary to gain access to the art lessons.
 The school refused to accept her as a student so Jessie applied to work as a model for the same classes she had attempted to enroll in.
 She was successful and worked in the classes for several years, effectively obtaining the artistic knowledge she was denied.